 Calhoun County's Buyer Geography

-Buyer demand on a Calhoun County tract is shaped by Bruce hardwood industry (historic and current), Calhoun City mills, plus Tupelo-shed and Grenada-shed chip-n-saw and pulp buyers.
+Buyer demand on a Calhoun County tract is shaped by Bruce hardwood industry (historic and current), Calhoun City mills, plus Tupelo-area and Grenada-area chip-n-saw and pulp buyers.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: the strongest standing hardwood-flooring and furniture history in the region, which still shows up in buyer behavior on properly marketed sawtimber sales.
 A direct, walk-up offer almost never reflects that reality.